 I won't talk about it now, but she's pretty famous for it.

-So we may, I may I may get her on to do a parasite cleanse review, and then she can tell me all the things I need to do, and then I can do it and let you know how it went.
+So we may, I may, I may get her on to do a parasite cleanse review, and then she can tell me all the things I need to do, and then I can do it and let you know how it went.

-But uh that's pretty crazy right there.
+But that's pretty crazy right there.

-Or is it a metaphor for liberals?
+Is it a metaphor for civilization or is it a metaphor for liberals?

 I don't know.

-You know, I was debating bringing this one up.
+You know, I was debating bringing this one up, but I think I will.

-I think I will, because I already decided to.
+I think I will because I already decided to.

 This is a post from MP for women.